 Note that some Milan cars found a way to the US and are now used in San Francisco, on the famous Market Street Line!

 3) The railway section of the National Science and Technological Museum

-If you are interested on this steam-era relic, follow the road just ouside the museum and reach (by car, by bus or even by bike) the nearby town of Settimo Milanese: here a very little, “homemade” pavilion hosts another steam tram locomotive (for opening times, look here a Google-translated webpage)
+If you are interested on this steam-era relic, follow the road just ouside the museum and reach (by car, by bus or even by bike) the nearby town of Settimo Milanese: here a very little, “homemade” pavilion hosts another steam tram locomotive and an interlocking system (for opening times, look here a Google-translated webpage)

 4) The “classical” interurban to Limbiate

 The tram line connecting Milan with the town of Limbiate is the last one of a wide network once serving the rural province.
 The journey starts from Comasina, the northern terminus of the M3 metro: enjoy a half-hour trip on cars dating back to the 50s (although modernized in the 80s), on light rails on the side of the road, passing by ugly factories, small churches and even a little farmhouse that looks like a ghost in the suburbs.